Fernando Pessoa

 Fernando António Nogueira de Seabra Pessoa (/pɛˈsoʊə/; /pt/; 13 June 1888 – 30 November 1935) was a Portuguese poet, writer, literary critic, translator, and publisher.
-He has been described as one of the most significant literary figures of the 20th century and one of the greatest poets in the Portuguese language.
+He has been described as one of the most significant literary figures of the 20th century and one of the greatest poets in the Portuguese literature.
 He also wrote in and translated from English and French.

 Pessoa was a prolific writer both in his own name and approximately seventy-five other names, of which three stand out: Alberto Caeiro, Álvaro de Campos, and Ricardo Reis.
 He did not define these as pseudonyms because he felt that this did not capture their true independent intellectual life and instead called them heteronyms, a term he invented.
 These imaginary figures sometimes held unpopular or extreme views.

 Early life

 Pessoa's birthplace: a large flat at São Carlos Square, just in front of Lisbon's opera.

 Pessoa was born in Lisbon on 13 June 1888.
-When Pessoa was five, his father, Joaquim de Seabra Pessôa, died of tuberculosis, and less than seven months later his younger brother Jorge, aged one, also died (2 January 1889).
+When Pessoa was five, his father, Joaquim de Seabra Pessôa, died of tuberculosis, and less than seven months later his younger brother Jorge, aged one, also died (2 January 1894).
 After the second marriage of his mother, Maria Magdalena Pinheiro Nogueira, by a proxy wedding to João Miguel dos Santos Rosa, Fernando sailed with his mother for South Africa in early 1896 to join his stepfather, a military officer appointed Portuguese consul in Durban, capital of the former British Colony of Natal.

 In a letter dated 8 February 1918, Pessoa wrote:

 Last year in Lisbon before moving to Durban, 1894, aged 6.

 There is only one event in the past which has both the definiteness and the importance required for rectification by direction; this is my father's death, which took place on 13 July 1893.
 My mother's second marriage (which took place on 30 December 1895) is another date which I can give with preciseness and it is important for me, not in itself, but in one of its results – the circumstance that, my stepfather becoming Portuguese Consul in Durban (Natal), I was educated there, this English education being a factor of supreme importance in my life, and, whatever my fate be, indubitably shaping it.

 The dates of the voyages related to the above event are (as nearly as possible):

 1st. voyage to Africa – left Lisbon beginning January 1896.

 Return – left Durban in the afternoon of 1st.
 August 1901.

 2nd. voyage to Africa – left Lisbon about 20th.
 September 1902.

 Return – left Durban about 20th.
 August 1905.